AESL083 Reading Fundamentals for International Students

 Department of Language & Literature: American English as a Second Language

-PrerequisitesPlacement by the Department of Language and Literature only
+- AESL placement score of 2 or permission of the Department of Language and Literature

 - To meet course objectives, students are expected to spend a minimum of six hours a week completing homework assignments.
 These six hours are in addition to the three hours class time.